 More info here: Britz 4WD Safari Camper.

-Motorhomes are larger campervans and these are suited for a group of 6 people.
+Motorhomes are larger campervans, and these are suited for a group of 6 people.
 Furthermore, they offer higher comfort and quality equipment.
 Complete equipped kitchens, top showers and bathroom, modern Wi-Fi, TV and DVD connections, larger water tanks etc. All campervans in Australia are Diesel.
-I’d recommend you use an automatic campervan for an easy drive especially if you are not used to links-drive.
+I’d recommend using an automatic campervan for an easy drive especially if you are not used to links-drive.
 More info: Luxus-Camper with 6-berth

 MY TIP: At times you can get a Luxus-Campervan at a discounted price and cheaper than a standard camper.
 So it is advisable to carry out several searches and comparison to find a good deal.

 To have an accurate camper comparison here, my best tips on how to go through step-by-step: